traefik/mesh/docs/content/quickstart.md

 kubectl apply -f client.yaml
 ```

-You should now see the following output
+You should now see the following output:

 ```bash tab="Command"
 kubectl get all -n maesh-test